 Wednesdays: A Weekly Read

-Brief reflections each Wednesday morning on learning to live in an age of unprecedented acceleration.
+Brief reflections each Wednesday morning on learning to live in an age of artificial intelligence.

 This week’s post